Skip to main content

 Kalbhoj: The Legend of Bappa Rawal

 The year was 713AD.
-The Maurya decedents, Moris ruled over the Chitrakut area of west Rajasthan.
+The Maurya descendants, the Moris, ruled over the Chitrakut area of western Rajasthan.
 The areas around Chitrakoot were ruled by many small Chieftains.
-One of them was Rawal Mahendra II a Guhilot descendent.
-(The decendent of Guha and Nagaditya) As most power struggles suggest, one of his ministers betrayed and killed him and made himself Rawal.
+One of them was Rawal Mahendra II, a Guhilot descendant.
+(The descendant of Guha and Nagaditya) As most power struggles suggest, one of his ministers betrayed and killed him and made himself Rawal.

-Once, Kalbhoj was in the forests near Nagda close to the borders of the Solanki ruler, looking after his herds.
-The youngest Solankhini princess was out in the forest playing with her Sakhis.
+Once, Kalbhoj was in the forests near Nagda, close to the borders of the Solanki ruler, looking after his herds.
+The youngest Solankini princess was out in the forest playing with her Sakhis.
 They were making failed attempts to make a Jhula on a banyan tree.
 Kalbhoj was watching them try when one of the Sakhis spotted him.
-Witty and charming he always grabbed everyone's attention.
+Witty and charming, he always grabbed everyone's attention.

 "Why don't we try asking this cowherd for help?"

-The 13-year-old Kalbhoj came and stood before the princess smiling.
+The 13-year-old Kalbhoj came and stood before the princess, smiling.
 He was always kept away from people his age by his mother out of fear.
-And here, were a bunch of them playing.
+And here, there were a bunch of them playing.
 Something he had never had the luxury of doing.

 "I can, but...I will need something in return."
 He smiled at the confused girls.